About Me

 Danielle Doré is a ceramics and portrait artist from Lakewood, Ohio who received her Bachelor of Fine Arts degree in Ceramics from The Cleveland Institute of Art.
 For 16 years Danielle taught art of all kinds at The Beck Center for the Arts, primarily drawing and pottery.
 Eight of those years were spent managing the pottery studio as well as teaching classes.
 She also worked for three years as the Visual Arts Liaison, as well as assisting with the hanging of shows in the gallery.

 In addition to these endeavors, Danielle taught as an Adjunct Professor and ran the pottery studio for three years at Notre Dame College.
-She currently teaches ceramic classes at The Rocky River Senior Center for the 4th year.
+She also taught pottery classes at The Rocky River Senior Center for 5 years.
 Danielle shows and sells her artwork through local galleries, centers and sales.
-Her new adventure is starting her own pottery studio, The Mud Room, where she will be teaching and creating her own work.
+Her new adventure is her own pottery studio, The Mud Room, where she is teaching and creating her own work.

 "Most of all I have learned from my years of experience with my students of all ages, co-workers, and my own family and friends.
 The personal growth I seek is accomplished from choosing to learn from my experiences in life and from the people and circumstances around me.
 I've done my best to listen and be aware of my surroundings to take advantage of as much knowledge as possible."